 It is not possible to transfer files directly from an external computer to the /mxn/ or /data/visitor areas at MAX IV.
 Incoming files must be placed in the /data/ingest directory:

-- You can connect either via sftp.maxiv.lu.se or the Globus server.
+- Connect either to sftp.maxiv.lu.se or the Globus server.

 - Go to the directory /data/ingest and create a subdirectory (we recommend to use your user name).